 HDTV in Reno, Nevada (Reno DMA)

-This information also applies to anyone using a digital tuner on a standard definition TV set - and the digital switchover scheduled for February 17, 2009.
-After this date, if you do not have a digital tuner, you will no longer be able to watch broadcast TV.
-I've personally been using a Samsung DTB-H260F set top box with standard rabbit ears since March, 2007.
-This does not apply to cable or satellite channels, and most HD satellite tuners include built-in OTA HD tuners.
+This information also applies to anyone using a digital tuner including the digital switchover that occurred on June 12, 2009.
+If you do not have a digital tuner you will no longer be able to watch broadcast TV.
+I've personally been using a Samsung DTB-H260F set top box and a projector with some very basic rabbit ears since March, 2007.
+My information on this site is largely based off of my DTB-H260F and reader comments.
+Most HD satellite receivers and any recent HDTV set include ATSC tuners that can tune the channels listed here.
+Recently I've also been using SiliconDust's HDHomeRun tuners.

 Latest Updates